globant-ui/css-training/content/css-units/colors.md

 The color CSS data type denotes a color in the RGB color space (RED, GREEN, and BLUE light).

-Associated with the color in the sRGB space, a value also consists of an alpha-channel coordinate, transparency value, indicating how the color should composite with its background color.
+Associated with the color in the RGB space, a value also consists of an alpha-channel coordinate, transparency value, indicating how the color should composite with its background color.

 ## Color methods